 The USPTO intends to describe the SAWS program in a forthcoming Manual of Patent Examining Procedure [“MPEP”] release.
 And, to help ensure that this quality assurance program continues to operate well, the Agency is currently reviewing the program and will work to ensure that the program does not subject applications to unnecessary delays.
 Id. at 1131 (emphasis added).

-The PTO’s statements in federal court also pushed the fictional “quality assurance” narrative.
-The PTO’s declarant in a FOIA court case testified that inclusion in the SAWS program could result in the application receiving an internal quality assurance check.
+The USPTO’s statements in federal court also pushed the fictional “quality assurance” narrative.
+The USPTO’s declarant in a FOIA court case testified that inclusion in the SAWS could result in the application receiving an internal quality assurance check.
 (ECF No. 14-4, Heaton Decl., ¶22, ECF No. 18-1, Supp.
 Heaton Decl.,¶¶ 8, 9.)
-But that same PTO’s declarant testified that a SAWS flag has nothing to do with an examiner’s patentability decision on issuance: “A SAWS application underwent the same type of examination procedure as any other patent applications and was held to the same substantive patentability standards.”
+But that same USPTO’s declarant testified that a SAWS flag has nothing to do with an examiner’s patentability decision on issuance: “A SAWS application underwent the same type of examination procedure as any other patent applications and was held to the same substantive patentability standards.”
 (ECF No. 18-1, Supp.
 Heaton Decl.,¶9).
 And the SAWS procedures neither prescribe nor identify any additional patentability quality assurance review that is triggered when a SAWS application is flagged or allowed.

 The [SAWS] was developed in 1994 to allow patent examiners to alert leadership when a patent might issue on a sensitive matter.
 Only a small number of applications examined over the last twenty years were ever referred to the SAWS program.
 And today, unlike when the SAWS program was created, most applications are published eighteen months after submission, exposing them to public scrutiny and the potential for third-party submissions of prior art.
 Upon careful consideration, the USPTO has concluded that the SAWS program has only been marginally utilized and provides minimal benefit.